ONSdigital/sdc-int-rh-service/docker/README.md

 variable.
 This must point to a file containing your Google credentials.

-Depending on how you've set this up you may need to refresh your credentials by running 'gcloud auth application-default login' before attemping to start the services.
+Depending on how you've set this up you may need to refresh your credentials by running 'gcloud auth application-default login' before attempting to start the services.

-If your credentials are not valid you can see that the attempt to do an intial write to the Firestore startup collection fails.
+If your credentials are not valid you can see that the attempt to do an initial write to the Firestore startup collection fails.
 In this circumstance the /info endpoint also seems to produce an empty response.